am8850/ender3/README.md

 ## Additional parts

-Once I overcame the leveling and nozzle distance issues and after several failed and then successfult prints, I then decided the print the following parts to enhace my printer:
+Once I overcame leveling, nozzle distance, and material extrussion issues and after several failed and then successfult prints, I then decided the print the following parts to enhace my printer:

 ### Fan cover